sbinet/blog/content/posts/2016-09-09-tiny-interpreter.md

 7 + 5
 ```

-The instruction set to interpret would look like:
+The instruction set to interpret it would look like:

 ```go
 code := Code{